maggiehohlfeld/maggiehohlfeld/README.md

 ### Hi there 👋
 I'm Maggie, a Sr. Program Manager at GitHub on the Engineering Ops team.
 I like to get things done and have fun along the way.
-What does that mean exactly?
-I try to bring a sense of humor--and humility--to everything that I do.
+Meaning I try to bring a sense of humor--and humility--to everything that I do.

 Outside of work, I love:
 - 📝 Creative writing.
 I have been working on a novel for a few years now.
 One day I'll finish it.
 One day...